 You can invite external partners to communications platforms, but you’ll have greater control with Teams.
 Guest access in Teams allows those users to see chat history and files.
 Permissions can then be set for what guests can do.
 Or, you can open a federated chat which limits access and does not allow the outside partner to view resources.

 Tip: If you plan on using Teams to collaborate with other businesses, consult an IT expert to establish the right security permissions for all users.
+Book a Consultation now.